A student of the Community Support and Education Assistant program providing support for a man in a wheelchair

 Recommendations for Admission

-• Volunteer or paid experience working with people who are mentally, physically or behaviourally challenged.
+• Volunteer or paid experience working with people with various support needs.

 Notes on Admission

-• For admission to the program, applicants will be assessed on past academic achievement, related volunteer/paid employment, writing skills, and performance at an interview with faculty.
+• For program admission, applicants will be assessed on past academic achievement, related volunteer/paid employment, writing skills, and (if applicable) performance at an interview with faculty.

-• Applicants may be required to provide a letter from a family physician attesting to the applicant’s physical suitability to take the program.
+• Applicants may be required to provide a physician’s letter attesting to physical suitability to take the program.

 Transfer Credit (from other institutions)